EndPointCorp/end-point-blog/2013/07/16/kamelopard-update-panoramic-camera.html.md

 First we want to calculate the heading, which we can find by calculating the angle between two planes.
 The first plane is defined by the camera vector and the Z axis, and the second is the plane of the Y and Z axes.
 To find the angle between two planes, we find the angle between their normal vectors.
 The normal vector of the YZ plane is simply the X axis; the normal vector for hte first plane is the cross product of the camera vector and the Z axis.
 The dot product lets us find the angle between these two vectors, which is our heading.

 Tilt is simply the angle between the camera vector and the original Z axis, but roll is a bit harder.
-To find it, we transform the original Y axis—the original “up” vector—using the heading and tilt calculated previously.
+To find it, we transform the original Y axis—​the original “up” vector—​using the heading and tilt calculated previously.
 We then find the angle between it and the current “up” vector, again using the dot product.

 These calculations underlie a simple API, which simply takes a view, for the original camera, the number of the camera we’re interested in getting, and the camera angle or total number of cameras.
 Like this, for instance: